 "That's... good," he says tentatively.
 "Now, would you please try to open both your eyes for me?
 You look funny," he chuckles.

 And so Belle bursts into genuine laughter, feeling it take away the remnants of her anguish.
 Not only does she open her eyes, but she dares to peek through the plane's window, and she's relieved to find the sight considerably less terrifying than the previous image imprinted in her mind - racing tires impatient to leave the runway.

 "Here, would you take a sip?"
 Gold whispers as he forwards her a glass of water he has seemingly magicked out of nowhere, and Belle grasps it gratefully, offering a small smile in return.
 She proceeds to bury her nose in the tiny plastic container, wondering how to go about a conversation.

 "Well..."
-Gold exhales loudly, as if he's the one who has just gotten a heavy weight off his chest, not her.
-"It's common knowledge my presence elicits all sorts of responses.
-And yet, this has most certainly been a first," he adds smugly, and Belle's nose crinkles in distaste inside her glass.
+Gold exhales loudly, as if he's the one who has just gotten a heavy weight off his chest, not her, "It's common knowledge my presence elicits all sorts of responses.
+And yet, this has most certainly been a first," he adds smugly, and Belle's nose crinkles inside her glass.

-"No reason to scoff, Mr. Gold," she replies, trying to sound as nonchalant as possible given the situation.
+"No reason to be smug, Mr. Gold," she replies, trying to sound as nonchalant as possible given the situation.
 "It just so happens that I'm a bit afraid of takeovers... takeouts... takeoffs!"